Can You Put Parchment Paper in an Air Fryer?

 Once you’re ready to top the parchment paper with your chicken strips, waffle fries, candied nuts, or any of the other tasty things you can make in an air fryer, make sure to spread out the food in an even layer, says Fleming.
 “I would highly recommend weighing down the parchment paper evenly, so there is no chance that it hits the heating element.”
 As long as the parchment paper isn’t blowing around the air fryer, it’s perfectly safe to use.

 In addition to the best things to make in an air fryer, you may be wondering what can you not cook in an air fryer?
 The air fryer is excellent for cooking dry breaded foods, but it’s important to note that foods coated in wet batter don’t come out as well, and you should probably find another way to cook them.
-Happy air frying!
+Happy air frying with our favorite air fryers of 2022!

 - Laurie Fleming, author of The Essential Air Fryer Cookbook for Beginners